t3kt/luminator/README.md

 environment settings | settings based on the environment in which a system is running, for things like host names and MIDI ports

 ### Common Variables
+All directory paths are relative to the current .toe file.
+The values of variables may be different in different .toe files, but they all still mean the same thing.

 Variable | Description | Available In
 ---------|-------------|-------------